-- Understand the trajectory of pre/historical cultural development in Hong Kong; - Understand the cultural exchanges and human diaspora between Hong Kong and adjacent areas; - Know how material remains and associated archaeological data have been used to reconstruct past socio-economic lifeways in Hong Kong; - Have developed the ability to apply multi-disciplinary, critical, and independent thinking.
-Learning activities Two 45-minute lectures and one 45-minute tutorial per week for one semester, plus a field trip to an archaeological site / landscape (tentative timing: Sunday 3rd November, destination TBA).
-Grade Descriptors Grade Criteria for 1) the course and 2) for coursework 1) Outstanding performance on all learning outcomes.
-A 2) The work has creatively synthesized course materials and key ideas in an original way.
+- Understand the trajectory of pre/historical cultural development in Hong Kong and have a good grasp of the key changes through time and their associated research issues; - Have a critical awareness of debates surrounding cultural exchanges and human diaspora between Hong Kong and adjacent areas; - Fully understand how material remains and associated archaeological data have been used to reconstruct past socio-economic lifeways in Hong Kong; - Have enhanced their capacity for multi-disciplinary, critical, and independent thinking.
+Learning activities Two 45-minute lectures and one 45-minute tutorial per week for one semester, plus a field trip to an archaeological site/landscape (tentative timing: Sunday 3rd of November, destination TBA).
+Grade Descriptors Grade Criteria for 1) the course and 2) for coursework A 1) Outstanding performance on all learning outcomes.
+2) The work has creatively synthesized course materials and key ideas in an original way.
 The argument is logical and cohesive, the discussion is well-organized, and the writing is clear.
 Concrete evidence is presented to support statements and claims made.
-A- Generally outstanding performance on all (or almost all) learning outcomes.
+A- 1) Generally outstanding performance on all (or almost all) learning outcomes.
 2) The work synthesizes course materials and key ideas in an original way, but there are areas for improvement.
-1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
-B-range 2) The work demonstrates a solid grasp of course materials and key ideas.
+B-range 1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
+2) The work demonstrates a solid grasp of course materials and key ideas.
 There are areas for improvement with respect to building a cohesive argument, organizing the discussion, communicating clearly, and/or identifying relevant evidence.
-C-range Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
+C-range 1) Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.

 2) The work shows some effort, but course materials have not been sufficiently engaged.
 The argument and the writing is not clear, and/or there is no evidence presented to support statements and claims made.
 1) Barely satisfactory performance on a number of learning outcomes.
-D-range 2) The work shows little effort to engage with course materials.
+D-range 2) The work shows little effort to engage course materials.
 There are major problems with clarity of argument and writing.
 1) Unsatisfactory performance on a number of learning outcomes, OR F failure to meet specified assessment requirements.
 2) The work has failed to respond to the assignment prompt.